KrumBoychev/gcmon/README.md

 	```
 	<img src="https://github.com/KrumBoychev/gcmon/raw/master/assets/gcmon03.png"/>

+4. To exit from the application use **q**

-4. For additional options check the help:
+5. For additional options check the help:

 	```
 	$ ./gcmon -h